gasparka/thesis/README.rst

 Writing was hard.
 I used the 'do simpler things first' approach, known from software programming.
 But since i did not have a clear goal, this technique turned into 'do random things and hope the best'.
 I should have written the introduction and problem statement first and set a clear structure for the work before writing other stuff.

 Procrastination was a problem as always.
-I finished important parts of the thesis actually week before the final deadline (which is decent i guess) ..but the presentation i finished 3 hours before the event ... that is **retarded**.
+I finished important parts of the thesis week before the final deadline, no time was left for major overhauls.

 Failed to learn from my bachelor thesis, that had basically all the same mistakes.
-This is why i am writing this.